simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 trend.
 This simplification is another application of the good old DRY/SPOT programming principle (`Don't Repeat Yourself / Single Point Of Truth
 <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_), and you
-really want your programming artefacts to follow these software engineering principles.
+really want your programming artifacts to follow these software engineering principles.

-But at the same time, you should be careful in separating your scientific contribution (the master/workers algorithm) and the artefacts used to test it (platform, deployment and workload).
+But at the same time, you should be careful in separating your scientific contribution (the master/workers algorithm) and the artifacts used to test it (platform, deployment and workload).
 This is why SimGrid forces you to express your platform and deployment files in XML instead of using a programming interface: it forces a clear separation of concerns between things of very different nature.